seanbpayne/PFSWedNotes/circus.md

 **Emotion:** The trick uses alchemical or magical effects to induce a powerful emotional response from the audience.
 A trick must have either the alchemical or magical trait in order to have the emotion trait.
 Whenever a performer succeeds or critically succeeds at a trick check with the emotion trait, they can reduce the amount of Excitement or Anticipation (or both) the trick generates however they wish, down to a minimum of 0
 Excitement or Anticipation.

 **Explosive^:** Tricks with the explosive trait call attention away from other acts distracting them from slight mistakes.
-This trick gains the injury trait but other tricks performed at the same time have -1 to their DC
+This trick gains the injury trait but other tricks performed at the same time have -1 to their DC.

-**Fire (Intimidation):** This trick involves fire, smoke, or pyrotechnics.

-**Injury*:** Anytime a PC uses a saving throw for one of the trick checks, the trick has this trait.
+**Injury:** Anytime a PC uses a saving throw for one of the trick checks, the trick has this trait.
 If an NPC or PC performing a trick with the injury trait critically fails any trick check, they have a chance of becoming injured.
 To determine if the performer is injured, roll a flat DC 15 check.
 On a failure, the performer becomes injured.
 An injured performer (whether PC or NPC) cannot perform tricks for the rest of the show.
 In addition, at the beginning of the next show, the injured performer must succeed at a flat DC 15 check to determine if they have recovered sufficiently to perform again.
 On a failure, the performer cannot perform in that show, either due to the lasting effects of the injury or due to fright of becoming injured again.
 A performer can miss only one show after the show in which they were injured.
 On subsequent shows, no check is necessary and the PC or NPC can once again perform as normal.

-**Juggling*:** This act involves some form of keeping multiple objects in the air at the same time.
+**Juggling:** This act involves some form of keeping multiple objects in the air at the same time.

 **Magical:** The trick involves the use of magic.
 While Performing the Trick, the performer can expend one spell slot of any level.
 If the performance succeeds or critically succeeds, the trick generates an additional amount of Excitement equal to the expended spell slot’s level.